wallix/awless/README.md

     awless run awless-templates/create_instance_ssh.awless

+In each case, the CLI guide you through any running of a template (file template or oneliner) so you always have the chance to confirm or quit.

 Note that you can get inspired with pre-existing templates from the dedicated git repository: https://github.com/wallix/awless-templates.
 See [templates (wiki)](https://github.com/wallix/awless/wiki/Templates) for more details about `awless` templates.

-### Reverting commands
+### Log & revert executed template commands

+To list a detailled account of the last actions you have run on your cloud:

+    awless log

 Each `awless` command that changes the cloud infrastructure is associated with an unique *id* referencing the (un)successful actions.

-To list the last actions you have run on your cloud, run

-    awless revert -l

-Then, you can revert a command with
+Using this id you can revert a executed template with:

-    awless revert -i 01B89ZY529E5D7WKDTQHFC0RPA # for now, revert only resource creations
+    awless revert 01B89ZY529E5D7WKDTQHFC0RPA

+The CLI guide you through a revert action and you have the chance to confirm or quit.

 ### SSH